 Dolomites Bike Tour Write a review

 This trip was designed to give you the best of Italian mountain cycling.
-Anyone familar with the Giro d'Italia bike race will already know of these mythic climbs: the Stelvio, the Mortirolo, the Gavia, the Passo Pordoi, and the famed "Tre Cime" (three peaks) di Lavaredo which tower over the elegant village of Cortina in the valley below.
+Anyone familiar with the Giro d'Italia bike race will already know of these mythic climbs: the Stelvio, the Mortirolo, the Gavia, the Passo Pordoi, and the famed "Tre Cime" (three peaks) di Lavaredo which tower over the elegant village of Cortina in the valley below.
 We originally set up this trip to run alongside the Giro itself, but found it was such a beautiful trip it could stand on its own!
 What's more, it's actually better run in full summer, from mid-June to mid-September, when the temperatures are warmer and the mountain passes are free of snow.
 The trip is fully van supported, so feel free to bike as much (or as little!) as you like, and enjoy this spectacular area of northern Italy.
 We can provide high-quality road bikes as well as low-geared hybrids or even tandems!

 Dolomites Bike Tour Includes